savefiles/IGME-Physical-Computing/docs/loading-bar-running-man.md

 <img src="images/loading-bar-1.png" alt="first iteration of loading bar" width="400px"/>

-Brianna worked on the physical component, both with the breadboard and the Arduino code.
+Breanna worked on the physical component, both with the breadboard and the Arduino code.
 She also did some of the creative aspects of the p5 code (such as background color changing depending on noise), and made the video.
 Check out her blog post here: <a href="https://github.com/B-Hen/IGME-470-Blog/wiki/From-Loading-Bar-of-Despair-to-Running-Man">From Loading Bar of Despair to Running Man</a>

 ## Why we switched
 We had this project mostly done a week before the deadline, but during class on Monday, we realized that while our project interacted with the sensors, we couldn't figure out what a physical version of this would look like.
 If it was just a random loading bar, that doesn't invoke the same emotions.
 The user needs to be waiting for something.
 Because of this, we decided to pivot to a different idea, one which wouldn't require too much more coding: the running man.